Dental Conditions in Children: Effect on Health & Quality of Life

 Transmitted from mother to baby

-• Minimal risk of ECC in children
+• Minimal risk of Early Child-hood Care in children

 Infant feeding habits :